kitttn/temptest/Exercising-Example-Firmware-in-the-APBridges.md

 Greybus creates an entry in /sys/class/i2c-adapter/ (i2c-2 for example) when it receives a manifest with the I2C Protocol enabled.

-Here is some example output showing to find the I2C adapter:
+Here is some example output showing how to find the I2C adapter:

     # cat /sys/class/i2c-adapter/i2c-*/name
     OMAP I2C adapter